Subway Icon

 How to ride Korea’s subways with a bike.

-Korea has eight metropolitan cities — major urban districts independent from provincial control.
-Of those, six operate subway (metro) systems.
+Korea has six metropolitan cities, one Special City (Seoul), and one Special Self-Governing City (Sejong).
+These major urban districts are independent from provincial control, and six of them operate subway (metro) systems.

-Seoul and Busan and hold the largest two subway systems.
-Their below-ground and above-ground network extend beyond their city limits.
+Seoul and Busan hold the largest two subway systems.
+Their below-ground and above-ground networks extend beyond their city limits.

 Seoul’s metro system runs 23 lines that blanket Seoul and reach deep into Gyeonggi (경기도; map), the province that surrounds the capital.
 Busan’s trains connect its sprawling districts and outlying cities.